hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Location_Region</td>
-    <td>Location of the study based on national or subnational place name (e.g., Florida, or Jamaica).</td>
+    <td>Location of the study based on national or subnational place name (e.g., Florida, or Jamaica).
+If the study spans multiple
+	  regions they can be listed separated by semi-colons (e.g. "Florida; Alabama; Georgia").</td>
   </tr>
   <tr>
     <td>Location_Specific</td>